savageyusuff/MobilePose-Pi/README.md

  Of course, you can use your own models also.

 **Note**: I use 20 images picked up from MPII randomly for test dataset.

+## Training
+You can train models at your PC.
+Please follow the guidance at [this page].

 ## Citation